-The board of directors should ensure that the shareholders' meetings are held as scheduled and conducted properly, with transparency and efficiency, and ensure inclusive and equitable treatment of all shareholders and their ability to exercise their rights as following:
+The board should ensure that the shareholders' meetings are held as scheduled and conducted properly, with transparency and efficiency, and ensure inclusive and equitable treatment of all shareholders and their ability to exercise their rights as following:

 - 1. The board should set the date, time, and place of the meeting by considering the interests of shareholders, such as allocating sufficient time for debate, and choosing a convenient location. - 2.
-The board should ensure that the company provide a convenient way for shareholders to attend the meeting and does not place an undue burden on shareholders through its meeting attendance requirements or prerequisites that exceed applicable legal and regulatory requirements. - 3.
+The board should ensure that the company does not through its meeting attendance requirements or prerequisites prevent attendance by or places an undue burden on shareholders, including as a result of identification requirements that exceed applicable legal and regulatory requirements. - 3.
 In the interest of transparency and accountability, the board should promote the use of information technology to facilitate the shareholders' meetings, including for registration and vote counting. - 4.
 The chairman of the board is the chairman of the shareholders' meeting with responsibility for compliance with applicable legal requirements and the company's articles of association, allocating sufficient time for consideration and debate of agenda items, and providing opportunity to all shareholders who wish to share their opinions or ask questions related to the company. - 5.
 To ensure the right of shareholders to participate in the company's decision-making process in relation to significant corporate matters by participating and voting at shareholder's meetings on the basis of sufficient notice and information, directors who are shareholders should not be allowed to add items to the meeting agenda that have not been duly notified in advance.

-- 6. All directors and relevant executives should attend the meeting to answer questions from shareholders on company-related matters. - 7.
+- All directors and relevant executives should attend the meeting to answer questions from shareholders on company-related matters. - 7.
 The attending shareholders should be informed of the number and the proportion of shareholders and shares represented at the meeting in person and through proxies, the meeting method, and the voting and vote counting methods before the start of the meeting. - 8.
 There should not be any bundling of several items into the same resolution.
 For example, the appointment of each director should be voted on and recorded as a separate resolution. - 9.
 The board should promote the use of ballots for voting on resolutions proposed at the shareholders' meeting and designate an independent party to count or to audit the voting results for each resolution in the meeting, and to disclose such voting results at the meeting by identifying the number of "for", "against" and "abstain" votes.
 The voting results for each proposed resolution should be included in the minutes of the meeting.